lpyedge/gemini-cli-mcp/README.md

 ## How the Extension Runs

 - Activation: the MCP server is registered as soon as VS Code finishes loading and a workspace (or configured `taskCwd`) exists.
-- Triggering: Copilot invokes Gemini tools automatically when it needs help (for example, when you accept a fix that requires running `tests.run` or `code.format.batch`).
+- Triggering: Copilot invokes Gemini tools automatically when it needs help.
 No extra confirmation prompts are shown because all calls originate from your local Copilot session.
 - Visibility: a status-bar item and the **Gemini CLI MCP Tasks** view show running/queued counts, last log lines, and duration.
 Selecting a task opens `tasks://{id}/log`.
 - Safety: if the CLI fails validation (missing binary, quota exhausted, etc.), Copilot calls are rejected until you fix the issue and reload VS Code.